Shannan Gilbert was not a Gilgo Beach serial killer victim

 By the time she reached the marsh, it is likely that she was in such a frantic state that she didn’t put much thought into which direction she was going.

 Many people wrongly assume that hypothermia only occurs in cold weather.
-However, this is not the case.
-In reality, it can occur in any environment that is colder than your normal body temperature.
+However, this is a dangerous misconception, as it can occur in any environment that is colder than your normal body temperature.

 This is especially true if you are exposed to water, as water speeds up the process by conducting heat away from your body.

 When Gilbert entered the marsh, the temperature was between 52 and 55°F (11 and 12°C).
-It wasn’t until roughly two hours later that it rose above 60 °F.
+It wasn’t until roughly two hours later that it rose above 60°F. And even then, she would have still been in a wet place.

 Historical weather data from nearby Ronkonkoma.